Take the time to properly plan and prepare your rose garden and it will reward you with rich, sumptuous blooms year after year.

 While it’s awfully tempting to rush out and begin planting right away, it’s a good idea to take a moment and plan your attack.
 Spend some time sketching out what will go where, and avoid growing roses under gutters or eaves where falling snow or ice can damage tender canes.
 If you’re interested, Martha Stewart gives her version of the ultimate rose garden here.

 In addition to plenty of light, try and give your roses plenty of room.
 Don’t plant them too closely together.
-Giving them space will allow air to circulate and will protect them from fungal diseases that thrive on moisture.
+Giving them space will allow air to circulate and will protect them from plant diseases that thrive on moisture.

 Roses will survive with a minimum amount of water, but will flourish when grown in well-draining soils with ample amounts of moisture.
 Most importantly water slowly and deeply.
 A schedule of two deep waterings per week is far better than several light waterings, which will encourage shallow roots that are easily damaged and cannot adequately anchor the plant.
 To learn more about watering roses click here.